MWSchmid/microarray/README.md

 ==========

 I was recently asked how to get up-to-date annotations of microarrays.
 One way is to use a current version of cDNAs and the probe sequences supplied by the manufacturer.
 The following examples were used in conjunction with Agilent 44K microarrays (Physcomitrella and rice to be specific).
-I may add an agilent example as well.
+I may add an Affymetrix example as well.

 ### some preparation steps (align the probes to cDNA sequences which you are interested in)
 The pre-processor script relies on a working [Bowtie](http://bowtie-bio.sourceforge.net/index.shtml) installation.
 The binaries are assumed to be located in your PATH.